NVIDIA/cutlass/README.md

 ![ALT](/media/cutlass-performance-plot.png "Relative performance of CUTLASS and cuBLAS for large matrices")

-CUTLASS is very efficient, with performance comparable to cuBLAS for scalar GEMM computations.
+CUTLASS primitives are very efficient.
+When used to construct device-wide GEMM kernels, they exhibit performance comparable to cuBLAS for scalar GEMM computations.
 The above figure shows CUTLASS performance relative to cuBLAS for large matrix dimensions (M=10240, N=K=4096) running on an NVIDIA Tesla V100 GPU when compiled with CUDA 9.0.